 The leasing of the building by D. Harold Byrd to the John Sexton Wholesale Grocery Company of Chicago (initially for only five years) was announced in The Dallas Morning News on Nov.
 28, 1940 (“Wholesale Grocery Leases Building at Houston and Elm”).
 The Sexton Co. was scheduled to move in on Dec.
 8 “following a general remodeling which will include installation of elevators, rearranging of partitions and painting.”
 They remained in the building until 1961.

 In 1953 (before anyone from Hertz was planning on putting a billboard up there), the Ford people erected a giant neon sign on top of the building to commemorate the 50th anniversary of the founding of the Ford Motor Company.
-In fact, it was so big that it had half a mile of neon tubing in it and was “the largest animated neon sign in the entire Southwest.”
-Mayor R. L. Thornton pulled the switch at the sign-lighting ceremony in mid-June, 1953.
+In fact, it was so big that it had half a mile of neon tubing in it and was touted as being the largest animated neon sign in the Southwest.
 Now there’s a sign that probably caused a few car accidents!

 Before the Sexton company moved in, the building housed the Perfection-Aire air-conditioning company.
 Newspaper articles announced the renovation of the building for the A/C people — the company went into receivership a couple of years later.